klein0r/ioBroker.awtrix-light/docs/en/README.md

 2. Install the awtrix-light adapter in ioBroker (and add a new instance)
 3. Open the instance configuration and enter the IP address of the device in your local network

+## FAQ

+**Can I use the adapter to disable the native apps (like battery state and sensor data)?**

+No, this feature has been removed in the awtrix light firmware.
+Please use the on screen menu to hide these apps.

+**Is it possible to display boolean values with other text (not true/false)?**

+Just create an alias in `alias.0` of type `string` and convert your `boolean` value into any other text with a read function (like `val ? 'open' : 'closed'`). *This is an ioBroker feature and not related to this adapter.*

 ## Blockly and JavaScript

 `sendTo` / message box can be used to